Data Accuracy Benchmarks: SICCODE vs Generic Providers

 Benchmarking Methodology

-- [1] Accuracy: agreement of primary industry assignment with a reviewed “ground truth” set defined by governed SIC/NAICS rules and expert adjudication.
+- [1] Accuracy: agreement of primary industry assignment with a reviewed ground-truth set defined by governed SIC and NAICS rules and expert adjudication.

-- [3] Auditability: availability of rationale metadata, versioning/timestamps, and change logs to reproduce and explain assignments.
+- [3] Auditability: availability of rationale metadata, versioning and timestamps, and change logs to reproduce and explain assignments.

 - [4] Sources: breadth of evidence inputs used to support correct primary activity determination under official definitions.

-- Governed definitions: Official SIC/NAICS definitions applied as structured interpretation rules.
+- Governed definitions: official SIC and NAICS definitions are applied as structured interpretation rules.
 See Verification Methodology.

-- ML + human review: Models propose candidates; senior analysts adjudicate edge cases.
+- ML + human review: models propose candidates, and senior analysts adjudicate ambiguous cases.
 See About Our Data Team.

 Common Generic Database Issues

-- Keyword over-reliance: marketing language mapped to industries that don’t reflect primary activity.
+- Keyword over-reliance: marketing language is mapped to industries that do not reflect primary activity.

-- Primary-activity confusion: secondary offerings override true principal activity.
+- Primary-activity confusion: secondary offerings override the true principal activity.

-- Duplicate entities: HQ/branch duplication distorts counts, cohorts, and risk models.
+- Duplicate entities: HQ and branch duplication distorts counts, cohorts, and risk models.

 - Unstable rollups: unversioned updates break time-series continuity.

-- Framework misalignment: mixing SIC/NAICS rules or using outdated versions can skew reporting.
+- Framework misalignment: mixing SIC and NAICS rules or using outdated versions skews reporting.

 Benefits by Use Case